 C’mon, Be a Quitter!
 (All the Cool Kids Are Doing It.)

 So I’ve been quitting things for a while now.
-I’ve also been loving all your fantastic comments and e-mails and Twitter convos, and I have to be the clichéd blogger here and say that my readers are unequivocally the nicest, smartest, boldest, most insightful, and most collectively kick-ass lot I have ever had the privilege of knowing.
+I’ve also been loving all your fantastic comments and e-mails and Twitter convos, and I have to be the clichéd blogger here and say that my readers are unequivocally the nicest, smartest, boldest, most insightful, and most collectively kickass lot I have ever had the privilege of knowing.

 Except that in this case it’s not a cliché, because it’s obviously true.

-And the more I get to know you all—read your thoughts, check out your blogs, interact with you—the more I realize what an amazing community I’ve somehow managed to gather here.
+And the more I get to know you all—read your thoughts, check out your blogs, interact with you—the more I realize what an amazing community I’ve somehow managed to collect here.
 There are some truly awesome people reading this little blog of mine, and it seems like a shame not to showcase that more.
 Plus, I am oh-so curious to hear what kind of tails you’ve managed to kick in your own lives.

 If you’ve been inspired to quit something, have been thinking about quitting something, have succeeded in quitting something, and you’d like to share it with us, I’d (we’d) love to hear about it.
 Let’s inspire each other.
 Let’s mingle.
 Let’s boast about our triumphs.
-Let’s be a community of quitters.
+Let’s be a community of Quitters.
 Because everything is better with cohorts.

-If you’re interested in submitting your own Quit post, here are a few tips and FYIs to keep in mind:
+If you’re interested in submitting your own Reader Quit post, here are a few tips and FYIs to keep in mind:

 Reader Quit Guidelines

 1. You can’t do a quit that’s already been done before, by me or by another guest poster.
 (Sorry.)
 For the list, see here.

 2. It can be something you have quit or something you’re resolving to quit.